♥ ♣ ♠ ♦

 If you are beginning to consider me a bit “off the wall” here, step back and allow yourself to let my experience with nervous puppies settle you down.

-I’ve studied my babies as they watch customers come in doing the ooohh’s and ahhh’s.
-I’ve seen their various reactions to the playful antics of children as well as adults who seem to think scraping their hands on the floor as in a chase method after the pup will be considered play to the pup.
+I’ve studied my babies as they watch customers come in doing the ooh’s and ahhs.
+I’ve seen their various reactions to the playful antics of children as well as adults who seem to think to scrape their hands on the floor as in a chase method after the pup will be considered play to the pup.
 NOT!
 The Shih Tzu intelligence level is superb!
 They are absorbing and categorizing at a rapid pace!

 I cannot stress calmness enough here.
 These are little cuddlers, again, not terriers!
 Play with a sweet excitement rather than a boisterous attitude.

 Your Shih Tzu should be shown his/her crate at this time also.
-It’s best to keep them in their crate overnite especially during the first 2 weeks while housetraining is in process.
+It’s best to keep them in their crate overnight especially during the first 2 weeks while house training is in a process.
 They are going to cry for at least a week.
 Although I get many people telling me their pup didn’t cry all that long after all.

 A vaccination schedule to prevent canine diseases should be discussed with your Veterinarian.
-Usually 4 sets of shots are given by the time the puppie is 16 weeks of age.
+Usually, 4 sets of shots are given by the time the puppy is 16 weeks of age.
 Listed below are Florida Immunization Shots.
 These shots vary by whatever state you live in but are generally similar.

 Distemper-Hepatitis/Parainfluenza/Bordetella/Canine Parvovirus and a Fecal Exam